django-ftl/fluent-compiler/tools/benchmarks/README.md

-To run the benchmarks, do the following from this directory:

-    $ pip install -r requirements.txt

-Then, run any of the benchmarks you want as scripts:
+To run the benchmarks, after installing the project in the normal way for development, run any of the benchmarks you want as scripts:

     $ ./runtime.py
     $ ./compiler.py

 You can also run them using py.test with extra args:

-    $ py.test --benchmark-warmup=on runtime.py -k interpolation
+    $ pytest --benchmark-warmup=on runtime.py -k interpolation

 The “plural form” tests are the cases where GNU gettext performs most favourably, partly because it uses a much simpler (and incorrect) function for deciding plural forms, while we use the more complex ones from CLDR.
 You can exclude those by doing:

-    $ py.test --benchmark-warmup=on runtime.py -k 'not plural'
+    $ pytest --benchmark-warmup=on runtime.py -k 'not plural'

 To profile the benchmark suite, we recommend py-spy as a good tool.
 Install
 py-spy: https://github.com/benfred/py-spy